 Water/Sewer Superintendent & Health Officer

 (802) 362-1313 (option 2) • firstname.lastname@example.org

 Dave serves as the Superintendent of the Sewer Department and Water Department.
 Dave has worked for the Town since 1982.
 Dave has a class II sewer license and a class II water license.
 Dave is responsible for supervising the operating, maintaining and improving the Town-owned water distribution system and sewer collection and treatment system.
-Dave supervises the other two Water and Sewer employees, Eric Severance and Paul Elsholz.
+Dave supervises the other two Water and Sewer employees, including Eric Severance.
 Dave lives in Manchester with his wife Wanda.
 He enjoys hunting and fishing.
 Dave reports to the Town Manager.
 He also serves as the Town’s Health Officer.

 Questions about billing should be directed to Kathleen Yanez, Finance Assistant, at (802) 362-1313 (option 2) or email@example.com.
 Parties interested in connecting to the Town’s water or sewer system should contact John O’Keefe, Town Manager, at (802) 362-1313 (option 2) or firstname.lastname@example.org.
 The Town contracts with Dufresne Group for engineering services.
 The engineer assigned to Manchester is Christina Haskins, who can be contacted at (802) 768-8291 or email@example.com.